SEND

 If you have any questions about SEN admissions, read our SEN Admissions FAQs (below) or get in touch with the school.

 Please visit our Specialist Teaching Provisions page for information about our Speech and Language Hub and Hearing Specialist Base.
+Please note - the admissions process for the Specialist Teaching Provision from the normal admissions process.

 Intent – what are we aiming for?